gvwilson/thirdbit/fiction/maddy-roo/index.md

 "What if I *don't*?"
 Sindy shot back.
 *Click click click,*
-and then there was a deep hum so low that they felt it more than they heard.
+and then there was a deep hum so low that they felt it in their bones more than they heard it.
 The lights above them flickered and steadied.

 "Power on," Dockety said.